 9 Smart Tips to Avoid Plumbing Disasters

-A plumber, it turns out, is a lot like a doctor or auto mechanic: you hope to never need their help – but when you do, you want an expert.
-And just like with a doctor, an ounce of prevention all year long can go a long way to keeping your plumbing healthy.
-From clogged drains, blocked kitchen sinks and slow draining bathtubs to leaking toilets and burst pipes, here are a few of our favourite smart tips to keep emergency home or office visits from your plumber – as well as costs – to a minimum:
+An ounce of prevention all year long can go a long way to keeping your plumbing healthy.
+From clogged drains, blocked kitchen sinks and slow draining bathtubs to leaking toilets and burst pipes, here are a few of our favourite smart tips to help avoid emergency visits from a plumber:

 Only bodily waste and toilet paper should ever go down the toilet.
 Solid waste, including diapers, feminine hygiene products or paper towels are a no-no and are regular culprits for clogging drains.
 Have a garbage bin in each bathroom to avoid the temptation of tossing the wrong things into your toilet.

 No one likes to clean their toilets by hand but drop-in cleaners in the bowl or tank aren’t a good idea – prolonged exposure of the cleaner chemicals to your pipes can damage them over time.
 Most manufacturers do not recommend using them as they’re hard on the mechanical components of toilets.
 In fact, for some toilets, use of drop-in cleaners will void the warranty.

 Put a strainer in your kitchen sink to catch large chunks of food and other debris.
 Some of the most common culprits for clogs are items such as pasta, rice, coffee grounds and grease – all these should be disposed of in the garbage or compost bin.

 4. The heat is on: